-The capability of systems supporting PPDR to support extended coverage into the neighbouring country(ies) should also comply with regulatory agreements between the neighbours.
+The capability of systems supporting PPDR to provide extended coverage into the neighbouring country(ies) should also comply with regulatory agreements between the neighbours.

-For disaster relief communications, administrations are encouraged to adhere to the principles of the Tampere Convention.

-Flexibility should be afforded to PPDR users to employ various types of systems (e.g. HF, satellite, terrestrial, amateur, Global Maritime Distress and Safety System (GMDSS) at the scene of the incident in times of large emergencies and disasters.

 4.2.10 Planning

 Planning and pre-coordination activities can greatly support PPDR communications.
 Planning should take into account readily available equipment that could be provided for unpredictable events and disasters through existing inventory thereby reducing the reliance on supplies.
 It would be beneficial to maintain accurate and detailed information so that PPDR users can access this information at the scene.